pgrange/cloudMe/README.rst

 You first need to have an ISO of the system you want to install (ex: archlinux.iso).
 You then create a VM using this ISO ::

- ./vmcreate -n archlinux -i archlinux.iso
+ ./vmtemplate -c archlinux -i archlinux.iso

 Once the machine created, it will start and you will have to make your template corresponding to the following standards :